rintr-suzuki/WINLocator/docs/README-usage.md

     (5)-2 Longitude error: less than 17 km (`--dolon`) <br>
   * The defaults are from Tamaribuchi et al., 2021, but (3) and (4) are empirically tuned. <br> (Originally, `--std_ditp`=0.6 and `--std_dits`=1.2)

+* Also, `--rm_duplicate` option can exclude events that occurred almost simultaneously (default: within 1 second difference in origin time) and at the same location (default: within 0.15 degree difference in latitude and longitude of epicenter), leaving only the single event with the highest number of assosiated picks on the event. <br>
+This option is useful for removing erroneously divided into two or more events during association.

 ## How to use
 ### 1. Input file preparation
 * output file of REALAssociator (associated_picks.json)